 Disclosure: Any post may contain links to my shop or affiliate links, which means I may receive a commission from any purchase you make.
 All opinions about products I use are my own.
 Read the full disclosure and Privacy Policy HERE.

-Yesterday I started cleaning up from Christmas.
-I found an ornament stacking bin that I no longer needed.
-I knew someone would want it the day after Christmas, so I grabbed my phone, snapped a picture, posted it in about a minute … and it was picked up off my front porch within an hour. $5 was placed under my mat.
+You may want to consider selling things locally in your neighborhood buy/sell page.
+Yesterday when I started cleaning up from Christmas, I found an ornament stacking bin that I no longer needed.
+I knew someone would want it the day after Christmas, so I grabbed my phone, snapped a picture, posted it in about a minute … and it was picked up off my front porch within an hour. $5 was placed under my door mat.
 Easy.

 You have to know yourself!
 Be honest with yourself about how you handle things and set yourself up for success.

+If you are still working hard to get organized, I do not recommend you hold a garage sale, because it will slow down your progress drastically.
 For garage sales to be successful, you need to sell a lot of stuff.
 To sell a lot of stuff, you need to store a lot of stuff.
-I don’t want my garage or a room in my house to become a storage unit while I wait for a garage sale!
+Your garage or a room in your house has to become a storage unit while you wait for a garage sale!

+Don’t let it become an all or nothing choice, you can just pick and choose a few things worth selling and donate the rest.
 If you want to get money for more valuable items, sell as you declutter!
-Don’t let it become all or nothing, you can just pick and choose a few things worth selling and donate the rest.

 My husband thought I should add a reminder that donations are tax deductible, so you can “earn money” that way too.
 (You can see my free printable for donation write-offs here.)